top of page

 Common traps when starting the FAILSAFE elimination diet

-There are a few common traps when starting the failsafe (Royal Prince Alfred Hospital or RPAH) diet that seem to confuse most people.
+There are a few common traps when starting the low salicylate, amine and glutamate elimination diet (also called the failsafe or Royal Prince Alfred Hospital diet) that seem to confuse many people.

 As a quick recap: the RPAH elimination diet eliminates salicylates, amines, glutamates and certain food additives from the diet, and challenges to identify if these are causing food symptoms.
 FAILSAFE is the strict level of the RPAH elimination diet.

-Read on to find out more about these common pitfalls.
+Read on to find out about these common pitfalls.

 JOIN THE COMMUNITY: BRAND NEW Dietitian led Facebook group: Amines, Salicylates and Glutamates: The Food Intolerance Dietitian for great information and community support.